chrislockard/chrislockard.net/content/post/2025-08-25-obnoxious-ssl-cert-requirements.md

 The most obnoxious change is the ongoing shortening of the certificate validation window.
 Sure, letting certificates stay valid for 825 days was a bit much.
 Okay.
 I get that.
 10 year validation periods?
-Maybe a little extreme.
+Totes extreme.

 Today, certificates are valid for 397 days or around 13 months.
-This is actually a decent compromise between security and operational overhead, because it ensures rotation without adding much friction.
+This is actually a decent compromise between security and operational overhead, because it ensures rotation without being too burdensome to schedules and AOP.
 The most significant issue is when many certificates are grouped together on a single expiration date, but that can be managed easily enough with some planning.

 But by March 15, 2029, the maximum lifetime for an SSL certificate will be just **[47 days][digicert47days]**.

 47 days. *47 days!*

+Maybe AI will have made my job redundant by then and this will all be ChatGPT's problem.
+But I doubt it.

 I'm sure in the Ivory Tower or the companies with extremely well-funded and over-staffed security teams, this is no big deal.
 "But of course we should do this, it's just a little more work for a team of 50 engineers with dedicated developers!"
-I suppose I should be grateful they didn't decide on 47 hours instead.
+Should I be grateful they didn't decide on 47 hours instead?

-I'm grateful for a multi-year ramp-up to this change.
-But for the rest of us treading water and trying to make significant incremental change, this does nothing but destroy our roadmap for the next several years.
+I am grateful for a multi-year ramp-up to this change.
+But for the rest of us treading water and trying to make significant incremental change, this does nothing but dictate our roadmap for the next three years.

 ## Money Changes Hands